 2 Cups Rolled Oats (Certified Gluten Free if needed)

 1 Tsp.
 Baking Powder

-1 1/2 Cup Milk (I use Sheep Milk, you can also use rice/almond or coconut milk for dairy free option)
+1 Cup Milk or yogurt (I use Sheep Milk or buffalo yogurt, you can also use rice/almond/coconut milk for dairy free option)

 1 Large Very Ripe Banana (mashed)

 1 – 1/2 Cup Mixed Berries (I usually use a mix of wild-blueberry and raspberry)